AgentSynthia/Synthia-Introduction/README.md

 - **Price Updates**: Access real-time price movements, including 24-hour changes, highs, lows, and volume metrics.
 - **Fresh Opportunities**: Identify newly launched tokens, hidden gems, and upcoming events that could influence market dynamics.

-By delivering continuous updates and actionable data, Cortana ensures that you’re always ahead of the curve in the fast-paced world of cryptocurrency.
+By delivering continuous updates and actionable data, Synthia ensures that you’re always ahead of the curve in the fast-paced world of cryptocurrency.

 - 👉 **Usage**: Simply ask Synthia for updates on any coin.